engineer-unknown/watermark_unique/README.md

 - Position by X
 - Position by Y
 - Text size
-- Text color
+- Text color (withOpacity)
-- Background text color (optional)
+- Background text color (optional / withOpacity)
 - Padding for text if background exist (optional)
 - Quality of image with watermark
 - Image format that you will use to compress